-- 1. PA = Program Address, PD = Program Data, DQ7# = complement of the data written to the device, D{OUT} is the data written to the device - 2.
-Figure indicates the last two bus cycles of the command sequence.
+- PA = program address, PD = program data, DQ7# = complement of the data written to the device, D{OUT} = data written to the device. - 2.
+Figure indicates the last two bus cycles of command sequence. - 3.
+Word mode address used as an example.

-Figure 22.
+Figure 24.
 Alternate CE# Controlled Write Operation Timings